david-mears/algorithms/README.md

 Using matplotlib python library to display data.

+## Before running

+Make sure you have installed requirements in e.g. a virtual environment and activated it.

 Testing with unittest:
 ```
 python tests.py
 ```

-A module called 'timer' is included for timing functions.
+`timer.py` is included for timing functions.
 Usage:

 ```
-from timer import timer
+from algorithms import timer
 stopwatch = timer.Stopwatch()
 stopwatch.measure(lambda: your_function(arguments))
 ```